DTC's

 Screen using TriageIQ™.

-Test with DTC assessments.
+Test with provider-selected assessments.

 Treat through provider-directed care.

 Most chronic diseases do not begin with a diagnosis.
 They often begin years earlier with subtle changes in how a patient feels, functions, moves, thinks, sleeps, sees, or tolerates daily life.
-Patients may explain these changes away as aging, stress, fatigue, pain, or 'just getting older'.
+Patients may explain these changes away as aging, stress, fatigue, pain, or "just getting older."
 Many never mention them during a routine visit unless they are asked in a structured way.
 That is the gap DTC is designed to close.

-The visit does not change, only the clinical insight it produces does.
+The visit does not change — only the clinical insight it produces does.

 Find Signals Sooner